Demons Devour Men

 A Hmong Folklore

 Long ago, there was a Hmong village in the middle of nowhere.
 Few people knew the village existed, and some had stumbled upon the village by mistake while traveling.
 It was a beautiful, peaceful place, like a hidden paradise until one day a strange tribe of people found the village.
-This tribe appeared to look like another Hmong clan traveling with their families, so the kind Hmong villagers gave them lodging.
-Overnight, the strange tribe had devoured every single villager; consuming their flesh and bone.
-Well, almost everyone in the village was slaughtered, the eldest villager governing the natives was spared and imprisoned.
-These outsiders were not human at all; they were demons who looked human and the only thing they craved were real humans.
-The governor was given a choice, join them or be eaten alive.
-The old man didn’t hesitate to save his own life, so they turned him into a half demon; he too, had to feast on humans to survive.
+This tribe appeared to look like another Hmong clan traveling with their families and in need of shelter, so the kind Hmong villagers gave them lodging.

-The gifted man made an armor out of wild rock vines and feathers, hiding enchanted blades throughout his body.
-He then journeyed to the village in the middle of nowhere and found it quite easily once he met fields of sheep and chickens; the animals practically led him to the place.
-Upon arrival, he noticed a family of travelers entering a two-story shelter.
 Husky men stood guard at the entrance of the village.
 The gifted man told the strange tribe that he was born without a name, so they called him Stranger.
-The strange tribe didn’t trust him, especially because of the unfamiliar clothing he wore made of dried vines and feathers, but they never turned away anyone and led him in the same shelter the traveling family was welcomed into.
-He was told to stay put until the governor could come and inspect him.
+The strange tribe didn’t trust him—especially with his unfamiliar clothing made of dried vines and feathers—but they never turned anyone away.
+They led him to the same shelter where the traveling family had been welcomed.
+Stranger was told to stay put until the governor could come and inspect him.

 “Who?” asked one of the hosts, seeming clueless.